aaronparker/evergreen/docs/help/en-US/Invoke-EvergreenApp.md

 ## SYNOPSIS

 Returns the latest version and download URL/s for an application supported by the Evergreen module.
-This function queries an API that is updated by Get-EvergreenApp every 8 hours.
+This function returns the same data as Get-EvergreenApp, but queries the Evergreen App Tracker API for this data.

 ## SYNTAX